anonfoxer/FlumeBot/README.md

 Now running 24/7!

-# Version 2.0.0
+# Version 2.1.0
-To celebrate me getting this stupid thing on an RPi, I've changed some things and we are now on what I think is safe to say Flume 2.0!
 Changes:
-- Removed garbage code/failed projects from the entry.
-This includes logging and raidmode functions.
-- Added change notes to the Entry Point.
+- Added some BS to the entry for some stupid jokes
+- Cleaned up old/dead end code, fixed some bugs.
-- Added &cat, &kick, &ban, &rip
+- Added try..catch statements for all commands.
-- Removed Setup group
-- Removed &mute, &unmute.

 # Node Setup